Treating Motion as Option with Output Selection for Unsupervised Video Object Segmentation

 \begin{strip}

 {Visualized comparison of (a) a conventional two-stream VOS network and (b) our proposed motion-as-option network.
-Unlike existing methods, the motion-as-option network can deal with both RGB images and optical flow maps as its motion input. } \end{strip}
+Unlike existing methods, our motion-as-option network is designed to handle both RGB images and optical flow maps as motion inputs. } \end{strip}